 Let's start with this pesky little minx.
 There's nothing else that tastes quite like garlic, and that's why garlic-infused oil is so fabulous.
 FODMAPs are water soluble, but not fat soluble.
 So when garlic cloves are cooked in olive oil on low heat, the flavor transfers over, but the FODMAPs don't.

-Pesto is a perfect example, and I made a version for my cookbook where I essentially swapped ginger for the garlic.
+Pesto is a perfect example, and I made a version for the CBK cookbook where I essentially swapped ginger for the garlic.
 It won't fool anyone, but that's not the point--the pesto tastes great.

 How to Replace Onion

-1) Leek Tops: They're enormous and a pain to clean (more on that in a second).
+1) Leek Tops: They take some effort to clean (more on that in a second).
 However.
 They're absolutely delicious and a better onion sub than scallions, especially when you need to add them at the beginning of the cooking process.
 They have a slightly sweeter, slightly more herbaceous flavor than onions.

 Like scallions, the white part has high FODMAP content, but the green part is low.
 You'll want to trim off a few inches of the green part because they're tougher at the top.
 I personally eat a little of the light green part, but everyone should decide how much to eat based on personal sensitivity.